 - If you are sick and need to miss class: - Complete an absence request form immediately (do not wait to submit the form unless your health status makes it impossible for you to do so.).
-YOU MUST COMPLETE THE ABSENCE REQUEST FOR EACH DAY THAT YOU ARE OUT FOR ILLNESS. - Communicate with the Director of Student Affairs AND course directors for ALL courses affected by the absence. - If you elect to be seen by Student Health/personal MD, please provide any documentation regarding return to class recommendations to the Director of Student Affairs. - If your illness requires you to miss >2 consecutive days, you MUST provide a note from an MD/Health Care Provider. - If your dependent child is sick and you need to miss class: - Complete the online absence request form immediately (prior to the classes you will be missing.).
-YOU MUST COMPLETE THE ABSENCE REQUEST FOR EACH DAY THAT YOU ARE OUT FOR YOUR DEPENDENT CHILD'S ILLNESS. - Communicate with the Director of Student Affairs AND course directors for ALL courses affected by the absence. - If your dependent child's illness requires you to miss >2 consecutive days, you MUST provide a note from an MD/Health Care Provider.
+YOU MUST COMPLETE THE ABSENCE REQUEST FOR EACH DAY THAT YOU ARE OUT FOR ILLNESS. - Communicate with the Director of Student Affairs AND course directors for ALL courses affected by the absence. - If you elect to be seen by Student Health/personal MD, please provide any documentation regarding return to class recommendations to the Director of Student Affairs. - If your illness requires you to miss >2 consecutive days, you MUST provide a note from an MD/Health Care Provider. - If your dependent is sick and you need to miss class:

-A pattern of repeated absences due to illness that are not documented by an MD visit will result in the student being required to submit documentation for any future illness related absences.
-Each semester, after 2 undocumented by MD absences for illness, the student will be required to submit MD/Healthcare Provider documentation for all subsequent illness related absences that semester or use personal days for the time missed.
+- Complete the online absence request form immediately (prior to the classes you will be missing.).
+YOU MUST COMPLETE THE ABSENCE REQUEST FOR EACH DAY THAT YOU ARE OUT FOR YOUR DEPENDENT'S ILLNESS. - Communicate with the Director of Student Affairs AND course directors for ALL courses affected by the absence. - If your dependent's illness requires you to miss >2 consecutive days, you MUST provide a note from an MD/Health Care Provider. - A pattern of repeated absences (>2 absences) due to illness that are not documented by an MD visit may result in the student being required to submit documentation for any future illness related absences or use personal days for the time missed.